sciZer0/7/v/README.md

 <b>
 and we might, for example, just drop out the Solana's stake-weighted selection algorithm, used to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list, and replace it with a random number selection algorithm  — to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list.</b><br>
 <br>
-These 100 truly decentralized (truly-autonomus) Validators – which are highly motivated to work honestly – would allow to create an extremely sustanable truly-decentralized system which is extremely hard – at best, impossible  – to stop.
+These 100 truly decentralized (truly-autonomus) Validators – which are highly motivated to work honestly – would actually allow to create an extremely sustanable truly-decentralized system which is extremely hard – at best, impossible  – to stop.
 <br><br>
 And, which is more than <b>170 times (16,800.00%) more efficient</b> than the Bitcoin blockchain.
 <br><br>